VitorHPaivaG/Console_games/README.md

 #an username system, that allows other local players to enter names, and play, all player scores would be stored into a scoreboard and a leaderboard
 #The scoreboard and leaderboard system
+#Make a tic-tac-toe game
+#Make a chess game
+#Make a hangman game
+#RPG game (prob gonna work on this in another project)

 -- Notes --